SF Holding

-SF Holding Co., Limited is a Chinese multinational integrated logistics service provider headquartered in Shenzhen, Guangdong Province offering a wide range of services, including express, freight, cold chain logistics, Intra-city on-demand delivery, supply chain solutions, and international logistics.
+SF Holding Co., Limited is a Chinese multinational integrated logistics service provider headquartered in Shenzhen, Guangdong offering a wide range of services, including express, freight, cold chain logistics, Intra-city on-demand delivery, supply chains, and international logistics.
 Its business covers 339 prefecture-level cities across China and operates in over 200 countries.
 It operates 99 cargo aircraft and over 200,000 vehicles, making it the largest air and land transport fleet in Asia.
 It owns SF Airlines the largest cargo airline in China.

 SF Holding's business model includes direct operations, integrated capabilities, and third-party independence.
 It is listed on Shenzhen Stock Exchange and is included in the CSI 300 and MSCI Emerging Markets Index constituents.
-It has four listed companies: Kerry Logistics, SF Intra-city, SF REIT and KEX Express (Thailand) (KEX).
+It has four listed companies: KLN, SF Intra-city, SF REIT and KEX Express (Thailand).
 In 2023, it recorded a net profit of RMB 8.2 billion.